christiangemesi/bachelorarbeit/README.md

 >          docker compose up -d || { echo "Error: Unable to start the Docker container"; exit 1; }
 >          echo "Docker container started successfully."
 >          ```
->      3. Create a .env file and paste the content from the file below:
+>      3. In the folder create a new file called  ".env" and paste the content from the file below:
 >           ```
 >           APP_NAME=ThekRe
 >           APP_ENV=local